HOW I WORK

 Building on this foundation, I also work with Schema Therapy, which I see as a natural extension of attachment theory.
 Schema Therapy helps to identify and transform long-standing emotional patterns that develop when our core needs for safety, love and validation were not consistently met.
 I value this approach for the practical, experiential ways it supports clients in recognising old patterns, developing healthier coping strategies, and learning to nurture more secure and compassionate connections — both with others and with themselves.

-At the heart of my work is Compassion Focused Therapy (CFT), which integrates insights from evolutionary psychology, attachment and mindfulness.
-CFT aims to help people move from cycles of shame and self-criticism towards self-understanding, warmth and inner balance.
-It’s an approach I’m deeply passionate about, and one I find particularly transformative in supporting trauma recovery, self-esteem and emotional resilience.
+Alongside these core frameworks, I also incorporate aspects of Compassion Focused Therapy (CFT), which integrates insights from evolutionary psychology, attachment and mindfulness.
+CFT aims to help people move from cycles of shame and self-criticism towards self-understanding, warmth and inner balance; it’s an approach I find particularly transformative in supporting trauma recovery, self-esteem and emotional resilience.
+Lastly, I often draw on Acceptance and Commitment Therapy (ACT), which encourages a focus on values-based living — supporting clients to take meaningful action, even in the presence of difficult emotions.

 Ultimately, in line with the principles of counselling psychology, my goal is to facilitate growth, self-compassion and the actualisation of your potential.
 If this sounds good so far, please contact me to arrange a 15-minute, free consultation.